raffraffraff/hiera_aws_ssm_parameter_store/README.md

 go build -o aws_ssm_parameter -gcflags 'all=-N -l'
 ```

-To install it, copy the binary to your Hiera plugins directory.
+To install it, copy the binary to your Hiera plugin directory.

 ## Hiera config example
 To add the Parameter Store to Hiera's lookup hierarchy, update `hiera.yaml`.
 The plugin currently requires two parameters: `aws_profile_name` and `aws_region`.
 This example `hiera.yaml` places the AWS Parameter Store lookup _last_, so Hiera won't query AWS SSM Parameter Store unless the other hierarchies fail to return data.
 (Of course, this depends on your hiera lookup configuration)